 The Church was concerned about how to reconcile Scriptures that seemed to imply that the sun revolved around the earth with the heliocentric scientific discoveries.
 She didn't reject heliocentrism but she wanted to proceed slowly and carefully so as not to disrupt the applecart.

-Galileo however decided to force the issue and basically make an unnecessary stink (though I'm sure both sides behaved badly).
-Basically the church wanted a bit more time to evaluate this new idea and reconcile it with Scripture, but Galileo would have none of it.
+Galileo however decided to force the issue and basically make an unnecessary stink, though I'm sure both sides behaved badly.
+Basically, the Church wanted a bit more time to evaluate this new idea and reconcile it with Scripture, but Galileo would have none of it.

 Today you will find few churches embracing science as readily as the Catholic Church.
 She's spent the most time of any church finding ways to reconcile Evolution with the Christian faith.
 There is a pontifical academy (basically an advisory body to the Pope) on scientific matters staffed by high ranking scientists.
 She has defended the balance of faith and reason.
-Heck, universities in the West originated when the church erected them.
+Heck, universities in the West originated when the Church erected them.
 She is, I think you will find, the most deeply intellectual of all of the churches.
 Let's not forget Gregor Mendel, Copernicus, and all the Catholic monks and clergy that have advanced science with the Church's blessing.
-I think among Christian churches you will find few if any churches so dedicated to dialogue with science.
+I think among Christian churches you will find few, if any, churches so dedicated to dialogue with science.

 What I would challenge you to do is find another conflict between the Church and science comparable to Galileo in recent times.
-If my explanation of the Galileo issue doesn't convince you, show me where, right now or in the last three hundred years, the church has proven itself to be the sworn foe of science.
-(Yes, the church will make rulings on ethical issues that involve science, but ethics is within her purview; these are not oppositions to science per se but to applications of science in specific ways.)
-Galileo happened half a millennium ago; things have changed, the Vatican issued a public apology, let's move on.
+If my explanation of the Galileo issue doesn't convince you, show me where, right now or in the last three hundred years, the Church has proven itself to be the sworn foe of science.

 Hope this helps!